stratdev3/SimpleW/documentation/simplew/docs/reference/routeattribute.md

 public RouteAttribute(string method, string path)
 ```

-Example, i want the `Home()` method of the `TestController` class be called when client send a request to http://localhost:2015/api/test/index.
+For example, to have the `Home()` method of the `TestController` class be called when a client sends a request to http://localhost:2015/api/test/index:

 ```csharp{20}
 using System;